Seirdy/seirdy.one/content/posts/keeping-platforms-open.md

 #### Case studies: email providers

 After reading my previous article, a few people contacted me to ask for my thoughts regarding certain email providers.
-There's not really much that can set a standard email provider apart if it just hosts a simple email server.
+There's not much that can set a standard email provider apart if it just hosts a simple email server.
 To distinguish themselves, email providers often implement many features beyond email standards compliance.

 The vast majority of email accounts come from a small handful of dominant providers backed by large companies (Gmail, Yahoo!
 Mail, Yandex Mail, Mail.ru, iCloud, and others).
 Providers such as Gmail are notorious for implementing advanced spam filters prejudiced against non-mainstream email providers.
 Users who self-host email servers or use small providers frequently trigger false positives and end up having their messages incorrectly labeled as spam until they can build up a "reputation".[^4] The addition of such a complex spam-prevention filter strengthens the email oligopoly by creating a barrier to entry for newcomers.
 Low-volume senders are discriminated against, as Migadu [found out](https://archive.is/rJnSs#deliverability):